AK-47-SHaT/LostAndFound/README.md

 # Lost & Found Items - College Website

-This repository contains the source code and resources for a *Lost & Found Items* website, developed by our team of five members.
+This repository contains the source code for a *Lost & Found Items* website (html and css only), developed by me.
 The project aims to help students and staff report and retrieve lost items efficiently.

 ## 📖 Project Overview
 This website provides a platform for: